GodGotzi/fiberprinter-electronics/zones.md

   - Maintain proper clearance settings and use thermal reliefs for component pads.

 By implementing these practices, you can significantly enhance the EMI performance and overall functionality of your PCB designs.

+TO FIX THE ERROR "ISOLATED COPPER FILLS" TURN ON "REMOVE ISLANDS" IN FILLING ZONE.